GerHobbelt/breakpad/README.md

 ## Generate symbols
 You must build your binaries with mingw-w64 and use the options `-Wl,--build-id` on the linker.

-`dump_syms` tool to dump the symbol file
+Use the linux `dump_syms` tool to dump the symbol file

     %> dump_syms crash.exe > crash.sym

 ## Resolve symbols
-`minidump_stackwalk` can understand and resolve the symbols.
+The Linux `minidump_stackwalk` can understand and resolve the symbols.
 You cannot use `minidump_stackwalk` from bugsplat or other repo to solve symbols.

 Open the crash.sym